But is it always paradise?

 OG: How much interaction do you have with the local community or other expats?

 They love kids here, LOVE them.
 Especially girls!
 Arthur is always fussed over.
-Seychellois people love that we had him here as opposed to going ‘home’ to have him like many expats do.
+Seychellois people love that we had him here as opposed to going ‘home’ to have him as many expats do.

 The majority of our social life is linked in some way through the school.
 We have made some amazing friends with other teachers working at the school.
 There are regular social events organised through either the board of governors of the school, or the PTA.
 These events see you mixing with people from all walks of life and it’s lots of fun making friends with types of people that you know you would probably never have the chance to meet in “normal life!”